mandober/rust-debrief/semantics/iterators.md

   For example, the call `favorites.into_iter()` returns an iterator that produces each string by value; the consumer receives ownership of each string.
 When the iterator is dropped, any elements remaining are dropped too.

 The `for` loop calls `IntoIterator::into_iter` on its operand (the given collection) resulting in these 3 iteration idioms:
 - iterating over shared references
 - iterating over mutable references
-- consuming the collection by iterating over its elements and taking their ownership.
+- consuming the collection by iterating over its elements, taking their ownership

 ```rust
 for element in &collection { ... }
 for element in &mut collection { ... }
 for element in collection { ... }
 ```

 </details>